The basics

 This runs the model once over the full simulation period, captures the final storage values, and uses them as the starting point for subsequent runs.
 When the model is run multiple times — as during calibration — it resets to these saved values at the start of each run rather than to empty reservoirs.

-setup accepts a warmup argument for this purpose — see the
+accepts a warmup argument (in days) for this purpose — see the

 Evaluation